 The United Nations in Indonesia

-Indonesia is the fourth largest country in the world by population with a total of more than 266 million people, projected to reach 319 million by 2045.
-It is an independent republic, a member of the G-20, and currently a non-permanent member of the UN Security Council (2019-2020), and the Human Rights Council (2020-2022).
+Indonesia is the fourth largest country in the world by population, with a total of more than 270 million people.
+It is an independent republic and a member of the G20, the international forum that brings together the world’s major economies.

-The UNSDCF outlines a partnership between the UN and the Government of Indonesia and the UN signed the UNSDCF in April 2020.
-This seminal document articulates the UN’s collective actions to support Indonesia in preserving and accelerating achievements of the Sustainable Development Goals (SDGs).
-It was developed through a multi-stakeholder consultation process and is aligned with the National Medium-Term Development Plan (RPJMN 2020-2024) and has four strategic priorities: inclusive human development; economic transformation; green development, climate change and natural disasters; and innovation to accelerate the progress towards the SDGs.
+The Government of Indonesia and the UN signed the UNSDCF in April 2020.
+This seminal document articulates the UN’s collective actions to support Indonesia in preserving and accelerating the achievements of the Sustainable Development Goals (SDGs).
+Through a multi-stakeholder consultation process, the UNSDCF is aligned with the National Medium-Term Development Plan (RPJMN 2020-2024) and has four strategic priorities: inclusive human development; economic transformation; green development, climate change and natural disasters; and innovation to accelerate the progress towards the SDGs.

 To learn more, visit: https://indonesia.un.org/.

-UN Country Team
+UN Indonesia Country Team

 UN Key Documents